 March 24, 2017: Phone call with my editor to go over The Memo and hash out the issues which aren't so easy to resolve over email.
 Should Finn die?
 Should he live?
 What would happen to Liam if he died?
 If he lives, how can he be a more crucial part of the story?
 That kind of thing.

 Also during the two months I'm working on content edits, I send the novel in chunks to my critique partner since I didn't have time to do that before I turned it in the first time.
 She points out things that my editors and I didn't notice.
 For instance, a few character names sounded too similar, so we changed some to avoid potential confusion.
 And in a few scenes, there were too many characters for the reader to keep track of, so I deleted some.

 May 5, 2017: I get my first look at the cover design for A Refuge Assured.
 Beautiful work, Bethany House team!
+(See the cover design process here.)
 They need the cover finalized this far ahead of release, because in June, the sales team will be pitching the Spring 2018 releases to buyers for bookstores and chains.
 After the sales conference, the cover goes up on all the online retail sites for pre-order.
 Meanwhile, I'm still working on edits!

 June 3, 2017: I turn in the novel with content edits complete.
 (I missed my May 31 deadline, BTW.
 They gave me an extension over the weekend.)